Suomisaundi

-Suomisaundi ("Finnish sound"), also known as suomisoundi, suomistyge or spugedelic trance is a style of psychedelic trance that originated in Finland around the mid-1990s.
-"Suomisaundi" literally means "Finnish sound" in Finnish.
-Suomisaundi's biggest proponents are said to be Tim Thick and his label Thixx'n'Dixx.
+Suomisaundi ("Finnish sound"), also known as suomisoundi, suomistyge or spugedelic trance, is a style of psychedelic trance that originated in Finland around the mid-1990s.
+"Suomisaundi" literally means "Finnish sound" in Finnish, and its biggest proponents are said to be Tim Thick and his label Thixx'n'Dixx.

 History

-Sometime during the early years of the 90s, a party collective Ruskababa introduced Goa trance to a handful of enthusiasts through their covert summertime party activities.
-The music in these parties were typically played from DAT tapes, or even from cassette tapes and included mostly hits from Goa from the previous season's parties.
-Pepe Kosminen was one of the DJ's playing these new psychedelic tunes to the Finnish audience in Ruskababa parties.
+In the early 90s, a party collective Ruskababa introduced Goa trance to a handful of enthusiasts through their covert summertime party activities.
+The party music was typically played from DAT tapes or even from cassette tapes and included mostly Goan hits from the previous season's parties.
+Pepe Kosminen was one of the DJs playing these new psychedelic tunes to the Finnish audience in Ruskababa parties.

-Largely due to these influences coming from Goa, certain DJ's started to include Goa trance hits in their sets, and new party collectives emerged.
+New party collectives emerged as DJs drew more inspiration from Goa.
 The first new collective was Smooth Underground which organised the last of its parties in a warehouse in Herttoniemi, with Ville Tikkanen playing Goa trance for the first time in Finland in a more conventional trance setting.
 After the dismantling of Smooth Underground, another group, Löyhä was formed.
 Löyhä was the first party collective to put a special focus on promoting locally made music.
 Inspired by the covert party tradition of Ruskababa and Smooth Underground, the group was determined to push the boundaries of organising unlicensed parties in an urban environment.
 It was not uncommon for the early organisers to experience issues with the authorities related to the parties.

-The first time Suomisaundi reached global circulation was during the 95/96 season in Goa, when DAT tape recordings of early songs produced by Tim Thick became an overnight sensation within the gatekeepers of the underground Goa trance DJ scene.
+The first time Suomisaundi reached global circulation was during the 95-96 season in Goa, when DAT tape recordings of early songs produced by Tim Thick became an overnight sensation within the gatekeepers of the underground Goa trance DJ scene.
 The sounds and themes found in these short FastTracker 2 songs, and the inspiring response they had received globally, became the basic building blocks of the Suomisaundi phenomena.

 Arguably the genre-defining Suomisaundi album is the self-published compilation, 'Flippin Bixies', in 1996.
 It was the first album to directly answer to the rapidly growing need for a new localised sound, that had been created over the previous years by the party collectives and the general popularization of electronic music.
 The album was named after a private recording studio that was located near Kurvi in Helsinki around mid 90s.

 In 1997 Exogenic Records became the first record label to focus on Suomisaundi and approximately during the same time Midiliitto was founded as an association focusing on the advancement of production and commercialisation of Suomisaundi.
 Pepe Kosminen was the founding Chairman of Midiliitto.
 Together with Flippin Bixies, Midiliitto counted within its members many of the future international stars of Suomisaundi, including the members of groups like Texas Faggott and Squaremeat.